ijena/jered-haun-nano-adhesion-lab/README.md

 Refer to Page 347 of Allen- Tildesley paper to pick the normal distribution number and use those equations to put in the velocity and position equations, let the mean be 0 initially <br>
 Try mean of previous position and velocity too <br>

+Questions for 5/15 <br>
+Issues with normal distribution being previous position and velocity <br>
+Confirm understanding of box and muller method <br>